How to Use Your Shakti

 Lying on your back is the most popular way to use The Shakti Mat.
 You can place your mat on any surface - but the most common is on a bed.
 Soft surfaces make contact between your mat and the lower back easier to achieve.
-Using The Shakti Mat as part of your bedtime routine prepares the body for a deep restful sleep and may help ease the muscles of the back.
+Using The Shakti Mat as part of your bedtime routine supports the release of muscle tension, and prepares the body for a deep and restful sleep.

 Duration 10+ Minutes

 Most people tend to carry their physical stress and tension in the back, neck, and shoulders area - this Shakti position can be particularly useful to support relief.
 Use The Shakti Pillow, or roll up your Shakti Mat to target these areas.
 Applying The Shakti Mat to the neck and shoulders soothes tired and tense muscles as a result of poor posture, exercise, and everyday stress.

 The Shakti Mat has clipped discs, allowing the spikes to move and mold perfectly to the curve of your neck.

 Duration 5+ Minutes